fikunmi-ap/solana-improvement-documents/LRUCache.md

 - Accounts with their most recent entry older than three blocks i.e., the most recent entry is from a block `b_i` where i > 3, are evicted from the cache.
-This is done because an account that does not have any transactions in the last three blocks that suggests one of two things:
+This is done because an account that does not have any transactions in the last three blocks suggests one of two things:

   1. The account is no longer contentious and all future accesses should be priced based on global fees
-  2. The global median fee has risen above the recommended fee for that account in whcih case, users should pay the recommended median fee.
+  2. The global median fee has risen above the recommended fee for that account in which case, users should pay the recommended median fee.

 - If the recommended fee for an account in the cache is less than the global median, the account is evicted from the cache.

 #### Cache updates
 - accounts with both median and p90 values higher than the global median are added to the cache or updated.
 - accounts with stale data are evicted.

 ### Priority Fee Recommender